Royal Navy Submarine Service: Post Cold War

 In May 1991 Oberon-class submarines Opossum and her sister Otus returned to the submarine base HMS Dolphin in Gosport from patrol in the Persian Gulf flying Jolly Rogers, indicating successful actions.

 In 1999 Splendid participated in the Kosovo Conflict and became the first Royal Navy submarine to fire a Tomahawk cruise missile in anger.

 During Operation Veritas, the attack on Al-Qaeda and Taliban forces following the September 11 attacks in the United States,Trafalgar was the first Royal Navy submarine to launch Tomahawk cruise missiles against targets in Afghanistan.
 Triumph was also involved in the initial strikes.
 Turbulent launched fourteen Tomahawks during the 2003 invasion of Iraq.

 In 2011, HMS Triumph and Turbulent participated in Operation Ellamy.
 They launched Tomahawk cruise missiles at targets in Libya, firing the first shots of the operation.

 In April 2016, The Sunday Times reported that Royal Navy submarines were to resume under-ice operations in the Arctic.
 Such operations have not taken place since 2007 after a fatal explosion on board Tireless.
 The crews of all seven active Royal Navy attack submarines will receive training on how to navigate below and "punch through" ice floes.

 As of 2018, there had been three near misses between submerged Royal Navy submarines and civilian vessels due to "an insufficient appreciation of the location of surface ships in the vicinity", according to a Marine Accident Investigation Branch report.

+For an extended period of time, the navy has had difficulty in attracting specialist staff into the nuclear submarine force, in part because of the long undersea patrols.
+In 2008 there were shortfalls of 28% in senior nuclear engineering officers, 23% in sonar and sensor operators, and 20% in nuclear weapons system junior ranks.
+In 2018, the National Audit Office highlighted the shortage of 337 skilled Royal Navy nuclear staff.
+In 2023, Chief of the Naval Staff Admiral Sir Ben Key said recruiting for the submarine service was still proving difficult and the service was in a "war for talent".